I Am Rich: Reception

 Discussing the app on the website Silicon Alley Insider, Dan Frommer described the program as a "scam", "worthless", and finally "a joke that smells like a scammy rip-off" on August 5, 6, and 8, respectively.
-Without purchasing the app, Fox News' Paul Wagenseil guessed that the secret mantra was "German for 'Sucker!
+Without purchasing the app, Fox News's Paul Wagenseil guessed that the secret mantra was "German for 'Sucker!
 (Heinrich is German).
 Wired's Brian X. Chen described I Am Rich as a waste of money to "prove you're a jerk", and contrasted the expenditure with donating to cancer foundations and Third World countries.

-Heinrich told the Los Angeles Times Mark Milian that he had received correspondence from satisfied customers, "I've got e-mails from customers telling me that they really love the app [... and that they had] no trouble spending the money".
+Heinrich told the Los Angeles Timess Mark Milian that he had received correspondence from satisfied customers: "I've got e-mails from customers telling me that they really love the app [... and that they had] no trouble spending the money".
 In an interview with The New York Times, though, he told of receiving many insulting emails and telephone messages.